Life after brain injury will be full of challenges. But it is possible to overcome these obstacles.

 If you choose to stay positive and keep yourself active, you’ll have an easier, more fulfilling life than if you focus on the negative.

-Yes, life will never look like it did before your injury.
+Yes, life may never look like it did before your injury.
 Some activities will always be more difficult than they are for others.
 But this doesn’t mean your life will be empty.
 You can still find joy and happiness in life after your brain injury.
 You just have to know where to look.